eksheen/DnD/LMoP/Town of Phandalin.md

 - **IF** (Someone mentions Gundren Rockseekers capture) {<br/>
   Barthen is saddened by the news and encourages the party to find and rescue the dwarf.
-He considers Gundren a friend and was excited by talk of discovering the lost mine of the Phandelver's Pact in the nearby hills.
+He considers Gundren a friend and was excited by talk of discovering the lost mine of the Phandelver's Pact in the nearby hills.<br/>
  }
 - Barthen also mentions that two or more Rockseeker brothers, Nundro and Tharden, are camped somewhere outside town.
 Barthen hasn't seen them in a tendayand expects